 As non-profit organization we are not aiming to sell the game for profit, our price is based on time investments and printing costs.
-You can purchase either a number of printed sets or an electronic version
+You can purchase either a number of printed sets or digital documents for printing.

 In addition to the game, we include in the package at no further cost some small continuous technical assistance (in form of questions and answers) and regular updates on the game.